Bausch + Lomb Cromorhinol 2% nasal spray

 Product Information

-Cromorhinol 2% Nasal Spray is indicated for the treatment of seasonal (hay fever) or non-seasonal (animal dander, mold, dust mites, etc.) allergic rhinitis.
+Cromorhinol 2% nasal spray is indicated for the treatment of seasonal (hay fever) or non-seasonal (animal dander, mold, dust mites, etc.) allergic rhinitis.

 The active ingredient is sodium cromoglycate.

-Dosage of Cromorhinol 2% Spray
+Dosage of Cromorhinol 2% spray

-It is recommended that you blow your nose to clear your nostrils before each dose of Cromorhinol 2%.
-Spray one spray into each nostril 4 to 6 times a day.
+It is recommended that you blow your nose to clear your nostrils before each dose of Cromorhinol 2%

+.
+You should spray one spray into each nostril 4 to 6 times a day.
 Doses should be spaced evenly.

-Treatment is symptomatic and should be continued for the duration of exposure to the allergen.
+Treatment is symptomatic and should be continued for the entire duration of exposure to the allergen.

 If new symptoms appear or if your condition does not improve, you should consult your doctor.